Give us a missed call on

 The GST Council has implemented several updates to streamline filing procedures and enhance compliance:

-• E-Invoicing Expansion: Effective from April 1, 2021, mandatory e-invoicing was extended to businesses with turnover exceeding ₹50 crore, ensuring real-time invoice reporting.
+• e-Invoicing expansion: Effective from April 1, 2025, mandatory e-invoicing applies to businesses with an aggregate turnover exceeding ₹10 crore, ensuring real-time invoice reporting.

 • Simplified GSTR-9: On December 31, 2020, the annual return form GSTR-9 was simplified for small taxpayers, reducing the number of fields to ease compliance.